james-coder/OSCAR-code/Building/Windows/BUILD-WIN-Qt6.md

 -    Accept the license and complete the installation *(this takes a longer while)*.

 #### Clone Repository
-Whether you use batch files or QTCreator, you will need to get a copy of the OSCAR code.c
+Whether you use batch files or QTCreator, you will need to get a copy of the OSCAR code.
 - In a browser, log into your account at gitlab.com.
 - Select the Oscar project at https://gitlab.com/CrimsonNape/OSCAR-code.
 - Clone a copy of the repository to a location on your computer.